 Q6: What are the entry requirements to study A levels at Spalding Grammar School?

-Each A-level course and most Enrichment subjects have subject specific entry requirements, and we will work with applicants to find the most suitable course choices in light of their achievement at GCSE.
+Each A-level course and most Enrichment subjects have subject-specific entry requirements, and we will work with applicants to find the most suitable course choices in light of their achievement at GCSE.

 Q7: How do I choose my A levels?

-A7: Universities, Apprenticeship and Job providers look for students who not only have good grades, but grades in the right subjects for the course they want to apply for.
+A7: Universities, Apprenticeships and Job providers look for students who not only have good grades, but grades in the right subjects for the course they want to apply for.
 So, how do you know what the right subjects are?